 Student Organization FAQ

 Student organizations must register at the beginning of each academic year in order to be considered active.
 Registration forms should be filled out by the first week of October.
 Registered student organizations qualify for resources and materials.
-The online registration form can be found here.
+Annual Student Organization Registration Form

 Can't find a particular student group on campus?
 Don't fret!
 Starting a new student organization can seem very intimidating, but in reality it is a very simple process and the Center for Engagement is ready and waiting to help.
-For detailed information about starting a new student organization, visit this page.
+Detailed information about starting a new student organization

 Each year, student organizations must complete financial paperwork in order to use their account and spend their funds.
 If an organization does not have an account, one may be established.
 For assistance, visit the Center for Engagement, SUB 219.